 - Deal With the Matter as a Small Claim – However if you really do feel that you are owed money from the company but aren’t getting anywhere then you can sue them for less £5000 by making a small claim.
 Many small claims are undertaken because of unsatisfactory goods or services so you won’t be alone in your determination to get your money back.

-For more advice on making a complaint and information on making a small claim, please call us free on 0800 3 10 11 12 to see how we can help you.
+For more advice on making a complaint and information on making a small claim, please contact us to see how we can help you.